 The Wellness Center will open on June 1 at 8:00 a.m. and be accessible 24 hours a day 7 days a week by utilizing the Wellness Center doors.
 Members will need to screen themselves at the Wellness Center Entrance.
 Tri Valley Health System is requesting members’ cooperation with the following requirements: a maximum of 25 people will be allowed in the Wellness Center at one time; a maximum of two people will be allowed in the weights area; maintain a six-foot distance between others at all times; and clean machines before and after use.
 The Center for Disease Control recommends wearing a face covering.
-Yoga and bootcamp classes are still suspended until further notice, due to the number of participants and lack of space for social distancing.
+Bootcamp classes have resumed and yoga classes are being held via zoom.
+A zoom link is sent out on Facebook every Monday and Wednesday for yoga class.

 There will be a 25 person limit in the Thrift store and no one under 15 will be allowed.
 Shoppers will be required to wear a mask while shopping, retain a six-foot distance from others, and practice hand hygiene while at the store.

-Massage Therapy clients will be required to wear a mask during the entire session.
-Clients will also have to self-screen at the Wellness Center entrance.
+Massage Therapy clients will also have to self-screen at the Wellness Center entrance.
 Please contact Massage Therapy Student Rhonda Banzhaf for any questions or to schedule an appointment at 308-367-6876.